Industry Advisory Board (IAB)

 To help facilitate the above, the College has established an Industry Advisory Board (IAB).
 The IAB brings together a representative group of leaders from the private, public, and not for profit sectors who have an interest in science and engineering and a commitment to assisting the College of Science and Engineering to develop and achieve its strategic goals.

-Vice President Executive Dean, CSE
+Interim Vice President and Executive Dean, CSE

 Giselle Rampersad